Skip to main content

 mRNA splicing

-mRNA splicing is the process by which introns are removed and exons are joined together in pre-mRNA to form mature mRNA.
-This process is crucial for gene expression, as it determines which protein isoforms are produced.
-Disruption of splicing due to the inhibition of snRNPs by isoginkgetin could lead to the production of non-functional proteins or the retention of introns, which can severely affect cellular function and viability.
+mRNA splicing is the process by which introns are removed from pre-mRNA transcripts and exons are joined together to form mature mRNA.
+This process is crucial for gene expression, as it determines which protein variants are produced.
+Disruption of splicing due to isoginkgetin could lead to the production of nonfunctional or harmful proteins, affecting cell viability and function.

 Recommended video: